|The Vindication of St. Thomas: Thomism and Contemporary Anglo-American Philosophy (2014). This

 NY in June 2011.
 The workshop was co-sponsored by the Catholic

 and Dominican Institute at Mount Saint Mary College and by The

 Thomistic Institute of the Dominican House of Studies in

 Washington.
 Finally, a new section on reductionism was added

-for the second Thomistic workshop at Mount Saint Mary College in June
+for the second Aquinas Philosophy Workshop at Mount Saint Mary College in June

 2012, and the whole paper was revised again.
 I've decided to keep